THE TRAVELLING HISTORIAN -- THE COLOSSEUM

 Emperor Vespasianus

-The Roman Emperor, Vespasian, began construction of the Colloseum's construction in 72 A.D.
-A humble Sabine of no noble birth, Emperor Vespasian brought stability after turmoil.
-He rebuilt the Temple of Jupiter, Juno and Minerva which had burned down, raised a majestic shrine to Pax, the goddess of Peace and began the most renowned of Roman buildings, the Flavian Amphitheatre to give the Colosseum its real name.
-He was firm but not oppressive and kept control over Praetorian Guard, the maker and unmaker of emperors, by appointing his son Titus to its command.
-After a full life of sixty-nine years qand having servedc Rome well for 10 years, he died a natural death, most unusual for that time and place.
-Sensing his death was near, he kept his bluff humour by remarking, Vae! put deus fio, "Alas, I think I am becoming a god."
+Vespasian rebuilt the Temple of Jupiter, Juno and Minerva which had burned down and raised a majestic shrine to Pax, the goddess of Peace.
+In 72 A.D.
+Vespasian began construction of the most renowned of Roman buildings, the Flavian Amphitheatre to give the Colosseum its real name.
+He was firm, but not oppressive and kept control over the Praetorian Guard, the maker and unmaker of emperors, by appointing his son Titus to its command.
+After a full life of sixty-nine years and having served Rome well for 10 years, he died a natural death.
+This was most unusual for that time and place.
+Sensing his death was near, Vespasian kept his bluff humour by remarking, Vae! put deus fio, "Alas, I think I am becoming a god."
 He asked to be helped to his feet saying, "An emperor should die standing."
 And he did.

-The Colosseum received its name, not from its great size, but from the colossal statue of Nero, portrayed as Apollo, located nearby.
+The Colosseum received its name, not from its great size, but from the colossal statue of Nero portrayed as Apollo located nearby.
 On its pedestal, this monster image, stood 153 feet high.
-(See above) Much of Rome was rebuilt after the great fire which flamed as he fiddled!
-In addition to the statue, A Golden House was constructed, .parts of which were entirely overlaid with gold and encrusted with jewels and pearl.
-Compartments in the ceiling revolved and scattered flowers as they did so and pipes sprayed fragrances upon the guests.
-The Golden House must have been a stupendous sight - the Roman Versailles.
-At its dedication, all Nero said in praise of this magnificent structure, was, "At last I have begun to live like a gentleman."
-At Nero's death, the Romans hastened to obliterate all traces of his work.
-The great amphitheatre was built over the ruins of Nero's Golden House..
+(See above) Much of Rome was rebuilt after the great fire which flamed, as Nero fiddled!
+In addition to the statue, a Golden House was constructed, .parts of which were entirely overlaid with gold and encrusted with jewels and pearl.
+Compartments in the ceiling revolved and scattered flowers and pipes sprayed fragrances upon the guests.
+The Golden House must have been a magificent sight - the Roman Versailles.
+At its dedication, all Nero said in praise of this magnificent structure was, "At last I have begun to live like a gentleman."
+At Nero's death, the Romans hastened to obliterate all traces of his work.The great amphitheatre was built over the ruins of Nero's Golden House..

 Titus's inauguration was a solemn event marked by 100 days of activities.
 One ancient writer recorded that during these festivities, 9000 wild animals were killed and some 2000 gladiators were slain.